-South Korea's National Assembly has established public hearings related to the approval of the annual budget and public hearings related to the review of the Audit Report, but should also prioritize the following actions:
+South Korea's National Assembly has established submissions related to the approval of the annual budget, but should also prioritize the following actions:

 South Korea's National Assembly provides adequate oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
 To further improve oversight, the following actions should be prioritized: